Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Preliminaries

-\end{enumerate} \end{lem} We record the following simple fact for later usage.
+We record the following simple fact for later usage.
 Let $R\to S$ be a ring homomorphism.
-Every $S$-module is automatically an $R$-module by scalar restriction.
-Denote by $\dcat R$ the derived category of the category of $R$-complexes. \begin{lem} The scalar restriction functor is an exact functor from the category $\dcat S$ to the category $\dcat R$. \end{lem}
+Every $S$-module is automatically an $R$-module via scalar restriction.
+Denote by $\dcat R$ the derived category of complexes of $R$-modules.
+We say that a functor between triangulated categories is exact (or triangulated) if it commutes with the translations and preserves the distinguished triangles (see \cite[Chapter 2]{Ne} for more details). \begin{lem} The scalar restriction functor from $\dcat S$ to $\dcat R$ is an exact functor. \end{lem}